 This position is categorically funded.
-Employment in this position is contingent upon funding by the Student Health Center and Integrated Basic Needs Center Funding.
+Employment in this position is contingent upon SC - SWP Regional 2021-2022 - Allied Health Regional Clinical Support and Growth grant.

 Class specifications are intended to present a descriptive list of the range of duties performed by employees in the class.
 Specifications are not intended to reflect all duties performed within the job.

 Under general direction of assigned supervisor of record, serve as the coordinator for assigned program or project area providing professional level program or project area support and services; develop and provide a full range of program or project area functions or services including difficult administrative and management support duties in support of the assigned project, program, or functional area; provide direction for assigned programs, projects, or functional area; serve as a liaison between the program area and the general public, students, staff, and other campus and community officials and groups; develop and maintain relationships with other organizations and schools in the program, project, or functional area; and plan, coordinate, and implement assigned operations and activities of the assigned office.